 Learn more about NASCSA's purpose, mission and goals.

-(1) Regular Membership - The agency or agencies for
+(1) Regular Membership - The government agency or agencies for each state, commonwealth,

-each state, commonwealth, district or territory of the United States of America with
+district or territory of the United States of America with controlled substance responsibilities,

 (2) Associate Membership - Any government agency or organization with a stated interest in controlled substances, which is not eligible for regular membership as set out above, may become an associate member upon payment of the same fee as is set for regular membership in the Association.
 An associate member shall not be eligible to vote on Association matters or to hold office in the Association, but may serve as an ad hoc member on Association committees when requested by the President of the Association.